SAS Skilpad

-SAS Skilpad was a mine-layer vessel of the South African Navy during and after the Second World War.
-She was launched as the German trawler Polaris and after being captured by the Allies in 1940, she was commissioned into the Royal Navy as a war-prize and named HMS Spindrift.
-During the course of the war she was transferred to the South African Naval Forces, being based in Saldanha Bay and later in Durban.
-After being kept in storage for several years after the end of the war, she sank at her moorings in Durban during a gale in 1953, leading to her being decommissioned and sold for scrap in 1957.
+SAS Skilpad was a minelayer vessel of the South African Navy during and after the Second World War.
+She was launched as the German trawler Polaris and after being captured by the Allies in 1940, she was commissioned into the Royal Navy as a war prize and renamed HMS Spindrift.
+During the course of the war she was transferred to the South African Naval Forces, being based in Saldanha Bay and later at Durban.
+After being laid up for several years after the end of the war, she sank at her moorings in Durban during a gale in 1953, leading to her being decommissioned and sold for scrap in 1957.